Église Saint-Eustache In Paris – Nine Things To Know

 4. Famous Funerals

-Famous funerals held at St-Eustache include those for former Prime Minister Colbert, Moliere, Revolutionary orator Honore Mirabeau, and Mozart's mother, Anna Maria Mozart (1720-1778).
+Famous funerals held at Saint-Eustache include those for former Prime Minister Colbert, Moliere, Revolutionary orator Honore Mirabeau, and Mozart's mother, Anna Maria Mozart (1720-1778).
 She was also buried at the St-Eustache cemetery — when young Wolfgang was just 22 years old.

 The church is dedicated to Saint Eustache (of course), a second-century Roman general who converted to Christianity when, like Saint Hubert, he saw a vision of the cross poised between the antlers of a stag.
 A sculpted stag's head and cross are beneath the gable in the church's Renaissance transept facade.
 Saint Eustache, the story goes, was martyred; burned alive with his wife and children.
 Nasty.

-6. Temple of Agriculture
+6. A Temple of Agriculture

-Although the current St-Eustache church was completed in 1632, its origins at this location go back to the 13th century when a parish church was completed in 1223.
+Although the current Saint-Eustache church was completed in 1632, its origins at this location go back to the 13th century when a parish church was completed in 1223.
 Much later, during the French Revolution, the church was vandalized, looted, used as a barn, and renamed the Temple of Agriculture.

 7. Artwork